aaronwei2016/Block_Fruits/README.md

 Since Buddha is reworked,

-if you press ENTER, You will transform into a giant buddha.
+if you press Z(Shift) with Buddha, You will transform into a giant buddha.

 [Islands]